dwabyick/codenoworg.github.io/source/projects/colors.markdown

 puts "CodeNow".colorize(:blue)
 ```

 And now let's run it!
-It should be evident what this does. colorize added a "colorize" method to strings, which makes them appeared colored in the terminal.
+It should be evident what this does. colorize added a `colorize` method to strings, which makes them appeared colored in the terminal.

 Ask the students if they recognize what `:blue` is.
 They've never seen it before, so a little explanation is required: they're called symbols, and are a bit like strings- except they're immutable.
 This means they can't be changed.